Many questions regarding our league are here in our Frequently Asked Questions section.

-Practices are held weeknights (Mondays - Thursdays) between 6:20pm and 9:30pm at the local elementary and middle schools (see locations for details).
-Nightly practice blocks are:
+Winter League Practices are held weeknights (Mondays - Fridays) between 6:15pm and 9:30pm at the local elementary and middle schools (see locations for details).

-Travel Teams are typically scheduled for 2 nights per wee however weather and school blackouts may effect the schedule.
+- Travel Teams are typically scheduled for 2 nights per week however weather and school blackouts may affect the schedule.
 At a minimum, we will schedule all travel league teams for one practice per week.

 When are the games?